St Arnaud

 St Arnaud has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-No infrastructure projects have been identified by AreaSearch as likely to impact the area.
-Key projects include Melbourne To Adelaide Freight Rail Improvements, Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), Regional Housing Fund (Victoria), and Victorian Renewable Energy Zones.
+No changes can significantly affect an area's performance like modifications to local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 0 projects that are expected to impact the area.
+Notable projects include Melbourne To Adelaide Freight Rail Improvements, Ararat to Maryborough Line Upgrades (Murray Basin Rail Project), Regional Housing Fund (Victoria), and Victorian Renewable Energy Zones.
+The following list outlines those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.